tasxatzial/travel-journal/README.md

 Since I've had access to the Figma file, I've tried to match the design as closely as possible.
 However, I decided to adjust some elements based on what I considered to be the best approach.
 Specifically:

-* The text contrast of the google maps url was changed from 3.6 to 4.6.
+* The text contrast of the Google Maps URL was too low, so it has been increased.
-* The font sizes were quite small, therefore they were scaled to 150%.
+* The font sizes were quite small, so they were scaled to 150%.
-* Photos show more content.
+* Both columns of each post are aligned to the top instead of the center, creating a more consistent look and feel.

 ## Dependencies